-- On July 2, 2013, RBI released its draft guidelines on Capital and Provisioning Requirements for Exposures to Unhedged Foreign Currency Exposure.
-RBI proposes to introduce incremental provisioning and capital requirements for bank exposures to corporates that have unhedged foreign currency exposures.
-RBI proposes the following calculation methodology: - determine the amount of unhedged Foreign Currency Exposure (UFCE); - estimate the extent of likely loss; - estimate the riskiness of unhedged position.
+• On July 2, 2013, RBI released its draft guidelines on Capital and Provisioning Requirements for Exposures to Unhedged Foreign Currency Exposure.
+RBI proposes to introduce incremental

+- determine the amount of unhedged Foreign Currency Exposure (UFCE); - estimate the extent of likely loss; - estimate the riskiness of unhedged position.